rooien/urban-analysis/team_c/notebooks/README.md

 ```

 *(Note: Raw data files are excluded from Git tracking via `.gitignore` due to large file sizes).*
+*(Note: you can replace live_harvester_august_2026.csv with a new dataset that you harvest using the DataCollector.ipynb Notebook).*
 ---

-## 📊 Summary of Key Empirical Findings
+## Findings Summary

 1. **Policy Impact:** On-street parking demand collapsed by **60% to 80%** precisely aligned with Victorian Stage 3 Stay-at-Home orders, strongly tracking Google Workplace and Retail Mobility indices ($r = 0.68 - 0.75$).
 2. **Duration Surge & Turnover Collapse:** During lockdowns, average parking duration more than doubled on Albert St (47 min $\rightarrow$ 98 min) and Southbank Blvd (16 min $\rightarrow$ 42 min) as kerbsides shifted to essential/residential stays.